rwbutler/Connectivity/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Connectivity.svg?style=flat)](http://cocoapods.org/pods/Connectivity)

-Connectivity is a wrapper for Apple's [Reachability](https://developer.apple.com/library/content/samplecode/Reachability/Introduction/Intro.html) which provides a true indication of whether Internet connectivity is available.
-Connectivity's objective is to solve the captive portal problem whereby a device running iOS is connected to a WiFi network lacking Internet connectivity.
+Connectivity is a wrapper for Apple's [Reachability](https://developer.apple.com/library/content/samplecode/Reachability/Introduction/Intro.html) providing a reliable measure of whether Internet connectivity is available where Reachability alone can only indicate whether _an interface is available that might allow a connection_.

+Connectivity's objective is to solve the captive portal problem whereby an iOS device is connected to a WiFi network lacking Internet connectivity.
+Such situations are commonplace and may occur for example when connecting to a public WiFi network which requires the user to register before use.
 Connectivity can detect such situations enabling you to react accordingly.

+For more information, see [Beyond Reachability - Detecting True Internet Connectivity on iOS](https://medium.com/@rwbutler/beyond-reachability-detecting-true-internet-connectivity-on-ios-928da1b60122).

 Ensure that you include Apple's Reachability header and implementation files ([Reachability.h and Reachability.m](https://developer.apple.com/library/content/samplecode/Reachability/Reachability.zip)) to use.